 You think what a great decision you made to come.
 Spending seven weeks in beautiful New Zealand and eight weeks in amazing Melbourne.
 "When will I ever have this opportunity again?"
 You begin to feel a little sorry for those left back at home just when your Australian friend taps you on the shoulder and says, "You're daydreaming mate".
 He is right.
 You rejoin the conversation planning your next adventure.
 However, in the back of your mind you are still patting yourself on the back for not missing this opportunity of a lifetime.

 Quite different from the normal class week at your home campus isn’t it?
 Are you ready to take advantage of this opportunity?
-If so, we are accepting applications right now.
-You can download the Application-Guest Student (pdf), Professionalism Form (pdf), and Brochure (pdf) from this page.
-Space is limited so apply today.
+If so, contact us for more information.

 International Programs Office

 Note: Current WMU-Cooley students please visit our site on the portal for application information.

 If you would like to receive information about foreign study in 2017 and 2018, please sign-up for our program updates e-mail list.
 Also, contact us at the address above.

 The Western Michigan University Cooley Law School will consider applications from law students who are enrolled in good standing at an ABA-approved or state accredited law school and have completed at least one year of law study before the start of the program.
 Students from other ABA-approved or state accredited law schools must ask their school to send an official transcript and letter of good standing to WMU-Cooley Law School verifying their eligibility.